Page: (fri)FRI architecture, Next:

 continues, but in case of a later failure the rule-matching

-machine is invoked again and again until a match is obtained or
+machine is invoked in a loop until a match is obtained

-input extent.
-Typically used before another opcode in a ->
+in its input extent.
+Typically used before another opcode in

 being ``converted'' by a new rule-matching passage.